 There is strong evidence linking whole grains to a greatly improved cardiovascular risk profile.
 Whilst wheat is the grain that you almost certainly consume mostly, getting 100% wholemeal, freshly ground, is extremely difficult, unless you grind it yourself.

-The next best alternative is rolled oats.
+The next best alternative is steel-cut or rolled oats.

 supermarkets are refined too.
 If it appears highly processed, with small